top of page

 Vintage car interior with wood-paneled dashboard, steering wheel, and gear shift.
 Sunlight streams through windows, autumn trees outside.

-In the following narrative, I unravel the tender and turbulent threads of memory that bind me to my Father, whose absence has left a void spanning three decades.
+This narrative digs deep into the tender and turbulent threads of memory that connect me to my father.
+His absence has left a void that has stretched over three decades.

-As I journey back to the sparse yet significant encounters I shared with him, I meander through a range of emotions — regret, anger, longing, all held together by a fragile thread of enduring connection.
+As I revisit the sparse yet significant encounters we had, I navigate through various emotions—regret, anger, and longing—woven together by a fragile yet enduring bond of connection.

-This piece is more an exploration than a recollection of the unsaid.
+This piece serves more as an exploration than a straightforward recollection of the unsaid.

-As you read through, you might find the narrative peels back layers of my personal history and exposes the conflicting human emotions forever bound to the ghosts of what could have been.
+As you journey through my words, the layers of my personal history will peel back.
+You'll encounter the conflicting human emotions forever tethered to the ghosts of what could have been.

 Sunday, October 15, 2023